 Yes, you can still see your usual dentist.
 Please keep your contact details at the practice up to date letting us know of any changes to your address and telephone numbers as soon as possible.

 Yes, all UK residents who have registered with a doctor are entitled to NHS treatment.
-If you work and are not in receipt of any benefits, you will be required to pay the NHS fees as set out by the government.
 We are unable to offer this service to New Patients.

 You can find out more information on free NHS dental treatment on the NHS website here.